cockroachdb/docs/v2.0/import.md

 For simplicity's sake, we *highly recommend* using cloud/remote storage for the data you want to import.

-Local files are supported, however they must be accessible identically from all nodes in the cluster.
+Local files are supported.
+However, they must be accessible identically from all nodes in the cluster.

 ### Table Users and Privileges